SebFelOlmos/Agrobiodiversity-model/README.md

 2. Kinship systems

-Simply run the main.py file as follows:
+Simply go to the Main folder and run the main.py file as follows:

 py main.py

-## 🧪 Working with Jupyter Notebooks
-If you want to view the experiments and simulations in Jupyter notebooks, you can find them under the simulations directory.
-These notebooks contain visualizations and they maybe are easier to modify.

 ## 📂 Folder Structure
 Here's a quick overview of the repository's organization: